Key Takeaways

 Orange = Omnivore

 What are browns?
-"Browns" in the world of composting means materials composed of mostly carbon (ie. dry materials that will not add more nitrogen to a pile) such as cardboard, dead leaves, etc.
+"Browns" in the world of composting means materials composed mostly of carbon (i.e., dry materials that will not add more nitrogen to a pile), such as cardboard, dead leaves, etc.

 Here are the ✨MAGIC RATIOS✨ for composting with Foodilizer, based on different diets and feedstocks: